TraceabilityInternet/TraceabilityDriver/README.md

 ![](./img/screenshot_dashboard01.png)

-The password for the dashboard is configured in the `appsettings.json`.
+The password for the dashboard is configured in the `appsettings.json` or an environment variable.
 The default password is `changeme`.

 ```json
 "Authentication": {